monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/welcome.md

 ## Getting Help

-If you encounter any issues or bugs with MonkeyPaste, please open a new issue in the at [Issues](https://monkeypaste.com/forum/index.php?board=6.0) or [Bugs](https://monkeypaste.com/forum/index.php?board=5.0) respectively.
+If you encounter any issues or bugs with MonkeyPaste, please open a new issue in the forum at [Issues](https://monkeypaste.com/forum/index.php?board=6.0) or [Bugs](https://monkeypaste.com/forum/index.php?board=5.0) respectively.